elpekenin/qmk_userspace/docs/index.rst

 **************

 * docs: files used to generate this page
+* elpekenin_userspace: various utilities for managing this project, in a Python CLI
 * keyboards/elpekenin/access: contains source for my custom PCB, and my keymap inside it
 * modules/elpekenin: submodule pointing to my community modules
 * users/elpekenin: most of the code, structured as